-April 25, 2018 Toms River, New Jersey
+April 30, 2019 Toms River, New Jersey

-FIRE DISTRICT NO. 1 OF THE TOWNSHIP OF SOUTH BRUNSWICK MANAGEMENT DISCUSSION AND ANALYSIS FOR THE YEAR ENDED DECEMBER 31, 2017
+FIRE DISTRICT NO. 1 OF THE TOWNSHIP OF SOUTH BRUNSWICK MANAGEMENT DISCUSSION AND ANALYSIS FOR THE YEAR ENDED DECEMBER 31, 2018

-As management of Fire District No. 1 of the Township of South Brunswick, we offer readers of the Fire District No. 1 of the Township of South Brunswick financial statements this narrative overview and analysis of the financial activities of the Fire District No. 1 of the Township of South Brunswick for the year ended December 31, 2017.
-The intent of this narrative is to look at Fire District No. 1 of the Township of South Brunswick's overall financial performance in terms easily understood by the lay person.
-Please read this in conjunction with the District's financial statements which begin on page 14.
-Notes to the financial statements will provide the reader with additional useful information and they begin on page 22.
+As management of Fire District No. 1 of the Township of South Brunswick (the "District"), we offer readers of the District's financial statements this narrative overview and analysis of the financial activities of the District for the year ended December 31, 2018.
+The intent of this narrative is to look at District's overall financial performance in terms easily understood by the lay person.
+Please read this in conjunction with the District's financial statements which begin on page 13 Notes to the financial statements will provide the reader with additional useful information and they begin on page 19.